lydiabower/blog/_posts/2017-06-02-different-types-of-mortgages.md

 - Fixed, tracker and variable rates
 - Capped rate mortgages
 - Flexible mortgages
-- First-time buyer mortgages (although we can't help if you're using a Help to Buy scheme)
+- First-time buyer mortgages (although we can't currently help if you're using a Help to Buy, or any other government scheme)
 - Buy-to-let mortgages
 - Mortgages if you have bad credit